Husan-Negmatullaev/xiag-test/ABOUT-PROJECT.md

    Event pointers: not available
    }

-3. Update the "react-scripts" module to version 5
+3. Update the "react-scripts" module to version 5.
+Also add property to "package.json":
+"resolutions": {
+   "react-error-overlay": "6.0.9"
+}

 ### About project
 The project is made with the "create-react-app" command.
 The Webpack settings in "create-react-app" are huge, it is better to use "vite" or make your own builder on Webpack.